How to get from Lombok to Nusa Penida

 Arrival ports in Nusa Penida

-In Nusa Penida, there are several piers, all located in the northern part of the island.
+In Nusa Penida, there are several piers, all located on the island’s northern coast.

-The largest pier is Buyuk Harbour on the northeast, where Semaya One, Caspla Bali Sea View, Invinia Fast Boat, and Wijaya Buyuk arrive at.
+The largest pier is Buyuk Harbour on the northeast, where Semaya One, Caspla Bali Sea View, Invinia Fast Boat, and Wijaya Buyuk arrive.

 Starfish and Golden Queen fast boats arrive at Banjar Nyuh Harbour on the northwest coast.

 These two harbours are a 20-minute drive away from each other.
-Taxi fares between these harbours start from $10 (150,000 IDR).
+Taxi fares between these harbours start from 150,000 IDR ($8.80).

 Ferry schedule from Lombok to Nusa Penida